 In addition to the above Atomic Habits quotes and summary, I wanted to relay some of my personal experience with the tactics recommended.
 While I am writing this post at the time I just finished reading the book, I will note that I have successfully implemented some of the principles recommended to good results in the past.

-For example, I use smaller plates to eat less, block social media notifications on my phone to minimize screen time, and place “bad habits” out of sight.
+For example, I use smaller plates to eat less, block social media notifications on my phone to minimize screen time, and place "bad habits" out of sight to help me focus on reading, good health, and other more desirable goals.

 I also created this entire blog based on the principle of small incremental steps.
 Instead of telling myself, I didn't have enough time, I just did SOMETHING every single day, and now, two years later, I have nearly 300 posts and am bringing in an income from it.